-2.4 Potential effects of development on the trees:
+2.4 Potential effects of development on the tree:

-To implement the planning permission being sought, none of the trees will need to be removed or worked on.
-Although I do suggest that G1 & G2 are 'faced up to form a tighter hedge and screening feature.
+To implement the planning permission being sought, the trees will not need to be removed or worked on.

-The foot print of the buildings sits outside the RPA (Root Protection Area) of all of the trees, therefore the construction of these buildings will not impact on the trees.
-Where hard surfacing will need to be removed and buildings demolished adjacent to G1, then care will need to be taken to ensure collision damage or root damage does not occur during these works.
-Because of the minimal incursion into the RPA it is unlikely that the trees will be detrimentally However, the measures outlined in the Tree Protection Method impact.
-Statement in Appendix 3 will need to be adhered to.
-I am of the opinion that it is unlikely that roots from these trees will have extended any notable distance onto site given the existing hard surfacing already present.
-While work to remove the existing hard surface is undertaken, arboricultural supervision will need to be present to ensure any roots encountered are protected or suitably pruned clear and worked around.
-Protective fencing can be erected in the locations shown on the Tree Protection Plan in Appendix 5 to prevent collision damage occurring.

-The other risks associated with construction activities and this development proposal, in relation to the trees will be via indirect actions from construction activities such as, inconsiderate material storage, manoeuvring of materials, scaffold erection etc. There is space on site on the existing hard surfaces to accommodate such actions.
+The footprint of the buildings is located well outside of the RPA (Root Protection Area); therefore, the construction works will not directly impact on the trees.
+Even though there is a notable distance from the proposed construction zone to the trees, there is still a risk of construction activities indirectly impacting on them if suitable protection measures are not in place to prevent this.
+Protection measures are outlined in the Tree Protection Method Statement in Appendix 3 and will need to be implemented and adhered to.
+Protective fencing will be erected in the locations shown on the Tree Protection Plan in Appendix 5 to prevent direct and indirect damage occurring to the tree, such as, inconsiderate material storage, manoeuvring of materials.
+There is space on site outside of the RPA to accommodate such actions.
 As long as the protection measures highlighted within this report are adhered to, then it is possible that the trees will not be detrimentally impacted by the development proposal.
 However, this will need to be strictly policed by the site manager as it could result in conflict with the council.

-In this case the potential impact of the proposal in relation to the trees is moderate to moderate to low, with specific measures being able to be implemented to ensure that construction pressures do not adversely affect its health or longevity.
+In this case the potential impact of the proposal in relation to the tree is considered moderate to low, with specific measures being able to be implemented to ensure that construction pressures do not adversely affect its health or longevity.
 The trees can be sufficiently protected by following the principles and measures contained within this report and those within the method statement in Appendix 3.

 The scheme offers a good opportunity to have new planting installed as part of the scheme to enhance wildlife habitat, provide seasonal amenity and species diversity.
+G2 is newly parted as part of consent on the scheme adjacent to this site, selective placing of shrub and tree specimens can help enhance the site further.
+This can be conditioned as part of a planning consent.